 - Suicide attempts

-For public outpatient programs, these are facilitated by NHS Drop-in clinics.
+Outpatient detox is done from home, while inpatient is done from a rehab facility.
+Most public outpatient programs, are facilitated by NHS Drop-in clinics.
 The drop-in clinic is a form of community-based treatment option which any UK citizen can access for free.

 Outpatient clinics by the NHS mean: